-This is a durable vacuum that will work well if you want to deep clean.
-What’s most notable about it, however, is that it comes with a truly whopping 25-year body warranty.
+This durable vacuum will work well if you want to deep clean.
+However, what’s most notable about it is that it comes with a truly whopping 25-year body warranty.
 There is also a 10-year warranty for the motor.

-The 25-year warranty should tell you that this unit was built to last.
+The 25-year warranty should tell you that Prolux built this unit to last.
 It’s rare to see such an extended deal.
 Over the decades, you’ll save a lot of money.
 And, the 10-year warranty on the motor is just as impressive.